Account-Link/reproducible-builds-playground/README.md

 - Docker with BuildKit enabled
 - `jq` for JSON processing
-- Python 3 with `pyyaml` for compose hash generation
 - SSH access to remote machines (for remote testing)
-- Phala Cloud api key (for Dstack deployment testing)
+- Phala Cloud CLI and authentication (for DStack deployment)

 ### Docker BuildKit Setup